 “Dissociation is how the mind copes with too much stress” - NHS

 Therapies such a Cognitive Behavioural Therapy (CBT) and Neuro-Linguistic Programming Therapy (NLP) include disassociation techniques, which allow us to disassociate with a negative feeling in a controlled manner.
-It’s a technique best done with a master practitioner.
+It’s a technique best done with the guidance of a specialist.

-It can be particularly helpful if we have an underlying unbeneficial feeling, shaping our thoughts and reactions.
-Perhaps we have unresolved anger or grief at the diagnosis or our role as a carer.
+It can be particularly helpful if we have any underlying negative feelings which are shaping our thoughts and reactions.
+Perhaps we have unresolved anger or grief at the diagnosis, or our role as a carer.

 It’s helpful to know that before we’re able to ‘disassociate’ with the feeling, we have to ‘associate’ with the feeling.
 This means we have to feel the feeling intensely, usually via a guided visualisation or hypnosis.
 Carers tell us this can feel overwhelming and exhausting, but...